Born under difficult circumstances

 She tried to make a living through Gospel Music while she was trying to finance her own way through school.
 Yet, it became more and more challenging to care for the needs of her growing number of children and she was often close to giving up.

 After training to become an AIDS-counselor, she got invited by many schools and youth groups to speak to young people about abstinence.
 A song that she wrote on that subject, became popular in the country and is being played on the radio even today.

 With deep humility, she quietly and un-dramatically embodies the gift of her new name "Praise".
 In January 2014, Praise married Moses.
-In February 2019, God blessed them with biological twins.Today, she and her husband Moses care for 40 children and run a school with 360+ children.
+In February 2019, God blessed them with biological twins.Today, she and her husband Moses care for over 30 children directly, indirectly support almost 30 more, alongside their widowed mothers and run a school with close to 400 vulnerable children.